A devotees hotel from the past, the Bombay Ananda Bhavan Hotel, an oasis set amongst the Raj-era bungalows in the cantonment of Bangalore, India.

 Gradually the colonial houses were replaced by stylish glass-chrome buildings, there are just a few heritage homes remaining.

-Though Bangalore had few restaurants, Vittal Mallya Road was the platform for three eating places, housed in colonial bungalows, each styled differently – the Shilton Hotel, the Bombay Ananda Bhavan Hotel and the Chinese restaurant Nanking which was then famous, apparently its owner cooked for Pandit Nehru.
+Though Bangalore had few restaurants, Vittal Mallya Road was the platform for three eating places, housed in colonial bungalows, each styled differently – the Shilton Hotel, the Bombay Ananda Bhavan Hotel and the Chinese restaurant Nanking (3 Grant Road) which was then famous, apparently its owner cooked for Pandit Nehru.

 The Bombay Ananda Bhavan Hotel, 1992: Author Paul William Roberts recounts checking into the hotel in his 1996 book Empire of the Soul.